 Enter for each partner: 1.
 Name; 2.
 Street and Number; 3.
 City, State and Zip Code; 4.
 Social Security or Federal Identification Number; 5.
-Profit (Loss) sharing ratio; 6.
+Profit (Loss) sharing ratio (Enter the ending percentage that is listed on the Federal K-1); 6.
 Georgia Source Income.
 If the partnership has more than 5 partners, attach a separate schedule for the additional partners in the same format.

 Total Georgia source income may differ from total net income because some of the partnership income (e.g., guaranteed payments) may not be based on the profit sharing ratio, or the partner is a Georgia resident.
-See example on page 8.
+See example on page 6.